Integer overflow

-In computer programming, an integer overflow occurs when an arithmetic operation attempts to create a numeric value that is outside of the range that can be represented with a given number of digits – either higher than the maximum or lower than the minimum representable value.
+In computer programming, an integer overflow occurs when an arithmetic operation on integers attempts to create a numeric value that is outside of the range that can be represented with a given number of digits – either higher than the maximum or lower than the minimum representable value.

-The most common result of an overflow is that the least significant representable digits of the result are stored; the result is said to wrap around the maximum (i.e. modulo a power of the radix, usually two in modern computers, but sometimes ten or another radix).
+Integer overflow specifies an overflow of the data type integer.
+An overflow (of any type) occurs when a computer program or system tries to store more data in a fixed-size location than it can handle, resulting in data loss or corruption.
+The most common implementation of integers in modern computers are two's complement.
+In two's complement the most significant bit represents the sign (positive or negative), and the remaining least significant bits represent the number.
+Unfortunately, for most architectures the ALU doesn't know the binary representation is signed.
+Arithmetic operations can result in a value of bits exceeding the fixed-size of bits representing the number, this causes the sign bit to be changed, an integer overflow.
+The most infamous examples are: 2,147,483,647 + 1 = -2,147,483,648 and -2,147,483,648 - 1 = 2,147,483,647.

+On some processors like graphics processing units (GPUs) and digital signal processors (DSPs) which support saturation arithmetic, overflowed results would be clamped, i.e. set to the minimum value in the representable range if the result is below the minimum and set to the maximum value in the representable range if the result is above the maximum, rather than wrapped around.

 An overflow condition may give results leading to unintended behavior.
 In particular, if the possibility has not been anticipated, overflow can compromise a program's reliability and security.

 For some applications, such as timers and clocks, wrapping on overflow can be desirable.
 The C11 standard states that for unsigned integers, modulo wrapping is the defined behavior and the term overflow never applies: "a computation involving unsigned operands can never overflow."

-On some processors like graphics processing units (GPUs) and digital signal processors (DSPs) which support saturation arithmetic, overflowed results would be "clamped", i.e. set to the minimum or the maximum value in the representable range, rather than wrapped around.

 Origin

-The register width of a processor determines the range of values that can be represented in its registers.
-Though the vast majority of computers can perform multiple-precision arithmetic on operands in memory, allowing numbers to be arbitrarily long and overflow to be avoided, the register width limits the sizes of numbers that can be operated on (e.g., added or subtracted) using a single instruction per operation.
-Typical binary register widths for unsigned integers include: